10 best places to retire

 - Number nine Panama...they actively solicit retirees from the US and Canada with a long list of benefits, due to the Canal zone, the locals are used to being around Americans.

 - Number ten Belize...for water enthusiasts, the second-largest coral reef in the world, the language is English... formerly British Honduras.

 Why make a list of the 10 best places to retire?

 I certainly do not need the emails I will receive by omitting your favorite place to retire... but it is offered in the sense of getting people to think about retirement alternatives.

 Too many people, primarily due to the economy, have given up or postponed their plans for retirement... and that is a shame in my opinion, maybe just maybe, this list will get your creative juices flowing and think about lifestyles or locations that you have not previously considered.

-I hope you enjoyed reading the 10 best places to retire, I enjoyed making the list based upon my working on this site for the last seven years.
+I hope you enjoyed reading the 10 best places to retire, I enjoyed making the list based upon my working on this site since 2009.

 Return from 10 best places to retire to the best retirement locations